plkpiotr/design-patterns/README.md

 ## <a name="chain-of-responsibility">Chain of responsibility</a> [behavioral] [&#8657;](#list)

-Chain of responsibility allows you to handle requests based on a defined process.
+Chain of responsibility allows you to intercept requests based on a defined process.

 #### UML diagram: